Morley-Labs/Educational-Resources/3-Morley_Overview_and_Vision.md

 ### Morley: What It Is and Why It Matters

-Morley is an innovative compiler and development ecosystem designed to bridge the world of industrial automation with decentralized smart contracts on the Cardano blockchain.
+Morley is an innovative compiler and development ecosystem designed to bridge the world of industrial automation with decentralized smart contracts on the Cardano blockchain, Cardano's HYDRA L2, Midgard and Cardano-Cardano Sidechains.
 It allows engineers to write Ladder Logic diagrams and seamlessly compile them into Plutus smart contracts, enabling secure and transparent industrial automation on a decentralized network.

 ### Why Morley?